 Algorithms are proposed and implemented to deters selfish mining and encourage fair mining practices effectively.
 Mine attackers can be detected by string pattern, blacklists, CPU utilization, and drive-by mining solution like the minesweeper strategy.

-It has been concluded that the mining attacks against the blockchain can be detected and cannot withstands future defense systems of blockchains.
+It has been concluded that the mining attacks against the blockchain can be detected and cannot withstand future defense systems of blockchains.
 Except for the mining attacks, no other major cyberattacks on blockchains have been reported.

 Defend your servers against crypto-mining-related cyberattacks with BitNinja.
 Cybersecurity is not optional anymore.
 It is a must!
-If you haven't tried BitNinja yet, don't forget to register for the 7-day free trial!No credit card needed!
+If you haven't tried BitNinja yet, don't forget to register for the 7-day free trial!No credit card is needed!